 White House 'plumbers' first break into the Democratic National Headquarters at the Watergate Complex

 1972: White House "plumbers" first break into the Democratic National Headquarters at the Watergate Complex in Washington, D.C.

 Also on this day:

-1977: 165 people are killed when a fire races through the Beverly Hills Supper Club in Southgate, Ky.
+- 1977: A fire races through the Beverly Hills Supper Club in Southgate, Ky., and kills 165 people.

-1987: Mathias Rust, a young West German pilot, lands a private plane in Moscow's Red Square without authorization.
-(Rust would be help by the Soviets until the following year.)
+- 1987: Mathias Rust, a young West German pilot, lands a private plane in Moscow's Red Square without authorization.
+(Rust would be freed by the Soviets the following year.)

-2015: Former Speaker of the House Denis Hastert is charged with attempting to evade banks’ reporting requirements and lying to the FBI in relation to his covering up of previous sexual misconduct.
+- 2015: Former Speaker of the House Dennis Hastert is charged with attempting to evade banks’ reporting requirements and lying to the FBI in relation to his covering up of previous sexual misconduct.

 - 2016: Harambe the gorilla is shot and killed after grabbing and dragging a 3-year-old boy who climbed into the enclosure at the Cincinnati Zoo and Botanical Garden.